cssandstuff/cv/content/_index.md

 title: Tim Clulow's CV
 ---
 # Hello,
 I’m a Designer and Front End Developer who enjoys building experiences and components for the web.
 I'm at home when mixing design with prototyping.
-I enjoy user-testing and research when solving design problems.
+I enjoy user-testing and research when solving problems.

 {{% grid %}}